Generic Name: conivaptan hydrochloride

 Use in Patients with Hepatic Impairment

 No clinically relevant increase in exposure was observed in subjects with mild hepatic impairment; therefore no dose adjustment of Vaprisol is necessary.
-The exposure to Vaprisol approximately doubles with moderate hepatic impairment.
-The impact of severe hepatic impairment on the exposure to conivaptan has not been studied [see Dosage and Administration (2.3) and Clinical Pharmacology (12.3)].
+The systemic exposure to unbound conivaptan doubled in subjects with moderate and severe hepatic impairment [see Dosage and Administration (2.3) and Clinical Pharmacology (12.3)].

 Use in Patients with Renal Impairment